-Pandemic-weary Americans are eager to enjoy some of their holiday traditions, which despite a looming recession, includes holiday shopping.
-Most shopping is expected to happen online to a greater degree than ever this year as retailers scale back in-store events.
-But consumers who want to venture to stores the old-fashioned way will still find plenty of deals and fewer people competing for them.
+Budget-tightening Americans are eager to enjoy some of their holiday traditions, which despite a looming recession, includes holiday shopping.
+Most shopping is expected to continue to happen online, but consumers who want to venture to stores the old-fashioned way will still find plenty of deals.

 1. Buy Discounted Gift Cards

-Check out one of several popular gift-card exchanges such as Gift Card Granny and Cardpool.
+Check out one of several popular gift-card exchanges such as Gift Card Granny.
 According to estimates from Schneider and Auten, a shopper could cut $10 to $250 from a $1,000 shopping budget using this method of gift giving.

 2. Shop With a Rewards Credit Card